strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 This will be easier to understand with an example.
 In order to have multiple concurrent Strimzi versions, the first thing we need to do is separate out the CRDs, so we can always have the most recent ones installed.
-The folder structure below illustrates how to use kustomize to do this:
+The folder structure shown below illustrates how to use kustomize to take the standard [Strimzi installation resource files](https://github.com/strimzi/strimzi-kafka-operator/tree/release-0.43.x/install) and separate out the CRDs:

 ```shell
 install-files